robloo/PublicDocs/UWPvsWPF.md

  * Several UWP controls have reentrancy issues.
 For example, changing the selected item while in a ComboBox SelectionChanged event is largely not possible and will result in a crash.
 This makes validation directly in the event handler nearly impossible.
  * UWP controls are generally not as powerful as the WPF counterparts.
 For example, for several years the ComboBox in UWP was not editable.
 The UWP DatePicker also does not allow typing in a specific date.
+ * UWP has no support for data (input) validation.
+This is a large issue for line-of-business apps migrating from WPF to UWP that heavily use this feature in view models or binding.
  * The UWP styling system is different enough from WPF to require extra effort during porting.
 UWP uses the VistualStateManger instead of concepts like DataTriggers or EventTriggers from WPF.
 Styling/Templating are one of the main differences.
  * The ResourceDictionary XAML markup in UWP supports far fewer features than in WPF.
  * UWP seems to follow only the XAML/2006 spec instead of [XAML/2009]((https://docs.microsoft.com/en-us/dotnet/desktop-wpf/xaml-services/xaml-2009-language-features)) supported by WPF
  * Several UWP controls are sealed and new controls cannot derive from them
  * For advanced rendering, UWP has fewer features built in.
 This requires falling back to Win2D or composition more often.
+ * There are several namespaces differences in UWP and WPF.
+For example, WPF has System.Windows.Media.Colors while UWP moves this to Windows.UI.Colors.

 ## Controls

 This section describes the differences in controls in vanilla WPF and UWP.
 It excludes some primitives and shapes (Ellipse, Rect, etc.) Note that this section is likely incomplete and needs further review.